-^{}This research was supported financially by the National Institute of Mental Health (Grants MH47566 and MH00385), the National Institute on Aging (Grant Ag10109), the National Science Foundation (Grant ASC-9109215), and the McDonnell-Pew Program in Cognitive Neuroscience (Grant T89- 01245-016).
+This research was supported financially by National Institute of Mental Health Grants MH47566, MH01188, and MH00385, National Institute on Aging Grant Ag10109, National Science Foundation Grant ASC-9109215, and McDonnell-Pew Program in Cognitive Neuroscience Grant T89-01245-016.

 We thank Marlene Behrmann, Derek Besner, Max Coltheart, Joe Devlin, Geoff Hinton, and Eamon Strain for helpful discussions and comments.
-We also acknowledge Derek Besner, Max Coltheart, and Michael McCloskey for directing attention to many of the issues addressed in this paper.
+We also acknowledge Derek Besner, Max Coltheart, and Michael McCloskey for directing attention to many of the issues addressed in this article.

-Correspondence concerning this paper should be sent to Dr. David C. Plaut, Department of Psychology, Carnegie Mellon University, Pittsburgh, PA 15213-3890,plaut@cmu.edu.
+Correspondence concerning this article should be addressed to David C. Plaut, Department of Psychology, Carnegie Mellon University, Pittsburgh, Pennsylvania 15213-3890, Electronic mail may be sent via Internet to plaut@cmu.edu.

-a somewhat abstract level; see Sejnowski, Koch, & Churchland, 1989, for discussion).
+propriate for capturing the rapid, on-line nature of language use as well as for specifying how such processes might be learned and implemented in the brain (although still at a somewhat abstract level; see Sejnowski, Koch, & Churchland, 1989, for discussion).
 Perhaps more fundamentally, connectionist modeling provides a rich set of general computational principles that can lead to new and useful ways of thinking about human performance in quasi-regular domains.

-Much of the initial debate between these two views of the language system focused on the relatively constrained domain of English inflectional morphology-specifically, forming the past-tense of verbs.
-Past-tense formation is a rather simple quasi-regular task: there is a single regular "rule" (add ed; e.g., WALK \Rightarrow "walked") and only about 100 exceptions, grouped into several clusters of similar items that undergo a similar change (e.g., SING \Rightarrow "sang", DRINK \Rightarrow "drank") along with a very small number of very high-frequency, arbitrary forms (e.g., $GO \Rightarrow$ "went"; Bybee & Slobin, 1982).
-Rumelhart and McClelland (1986) attempted to reformulate the issue away from a sharp dichotomy between explicit rules and exceptions, and toward a view that emphasizes the graded structure relating verbs and their inflections.
+Much of the initial debate between these two views of the language system focused on the relatively constrained domain of English inflectional morphology--specifically, forming the past tense of verbs.
+Past-tense formation is a rather simple quasi-regular task: There is a single regular "rule" (add -ed; e.g., $WALK \Rightarrow$ "walked") and only about 100 exceptions, grouped into several clusters of similar items that undergo a similar change (e.g., SING $\Rightarrow$ "sang," DRINK $\Rightarrow$ "drank") along with a very small number of very highfrequency, arbitrary forms (e.g., $GO \Rightarrow$ "went"; Bybee & Slobin, 1982).
+Rumelhart and McClelland (1986) attempted to reformulate the issue away from a sharp dichotomy between explicit rules and exceptions toward a view that emphasizes the graded structure relating verbs and their inflections.
 They developed a connectionist model that learned a direct association between the phonology of all types of verb stems and the phonology of their past-tense forms.
-Pinker and Prince (1988) and Lachter and Bever (1988), however, pointed out numerous deficiencies in the model's actual performance and in some of its specific assumptions, and argued more generally that the applicability of connectionist mechanisms in language is fundamentally limited (also see Fodor & Pylyshyn, 1988).
+Pinker and Prince (1988) and Lachter and Bever (1988), however, pointed out numerous deficiencies in the model's actual performance and in some of its specific assumptions, and they argued more generally that the applicability of connectionist mechanisms in language is fundamentally limited (also see Fodor & Pylyshyn, 1988).
 However, many of the specific limitations of the Rumelhart and McClelland model have been addressed in subsequent simulation work (Cottrell & Plunkett, 1991; Daugherty & Seidenberg, 1992; Hoeffner, 1992; MacWhinney & Leinbach, 1991; Marchman, 1993; Plunkett & Marchman, 1991, 1993).
-Thus, the possibility remains strong that a connectionist model could provide a full account of pasttense inflection.
-Furthermore, some recent applications to aspects of language disorders (Hoeffner & McClelland, 1993; Marchman, 1993) and language change (Hare & Elman, 1992, in press) demonstrate the ongoing extension of the approach to account for a wider range of language phenomena.
+Thus, the possibility remains strong that a connectionist model could provide a full account of past-tense inflection.
+Furthermore, some recent applications to aspects of language disorders (Hoeffner & McClelland, 1993; Marchman, 1993) and language change (Hare & Elman, 1992, 1995) demonstrate the ongoing extension of the approach to account for a wider range of language phenomena.